-Title SB15 Disclosure by Providers: Information on persons convicted of crimes Scope Grantee, Sub-Grantee and Contractors Purpose To provide guidance on type of information providers must report in compliance with integrity program.
+Title CD4F Disabeture by Providers: Information on persons convicted of crimes Title SB15 Disclosure by Providers: Information on persons convicted of crimes Scope Grantee, Sub-Grantee and Contractors To provide guidance on type of information providers must report in Purpose compliance with integrity program.
 General The Contractor is obliged to request providers to report any conviction of crimes or any other in the program integrity regulation.
 Guidelines The PIP must include a mechanism to confirm that information included below is considered as part of the integrity activities. (a) Information that must be disclosed.
 Before the Contractor enters into or renews a Provider Contract, or at any time upon written request by the Contractor, the Provider must disclose to the Contractor the identity of any person who: (1) Has ownership or control interest in the Provider, or is an agent or managing employee of the provider; and (2) Has been convicted of a criminal offense related to that person's involvement in any program under Medicare, Medicaid, or the Title XXI services program since the inception of those programs. (b) Notification to Inspector General.
-(1) The Contractor must notify ASES of any disclosures made under paragraph (a) of this section within 20 Business Days from the date it receives the information, as set forth in Section 29.4 of the GHP Contract and on Section 6.1.8.5.2.9 and Article 10 of the Medicare Platino Contract for Wraparound coverage. (c) ASES will notify the HHS Inspector General and the Medicaid Fraud Control Unit of any disclosures related to criminal convictions within twenty (20) Business Days from the date that ASES receives the information (Section 29.6) Denial or termination of provider 10 participation, and Article 10 of the Medicare Platino Contract for MISTR participation, and Article 10 of the Medicare Platino Contract for Wraparound coverage.
-(1) The Contractor may refuse to enter into or renew an 13/ Trid Contrate (1) The Contractor may refuse to enter into or renew an
+(1) The Contractor must notify ASES of any disclosures made under paragraph (a) of this section within 20 Business Days from the date it receives the information, as set forth in Section 29.4 of the GHP Contract. (c) ASES will notify the HHS Inspector General and the Medicaid Fraud Control Unit of any disclosures related to criminal convictions within twenty (20) Business Days from the date that ASES receives the information (Section 29.6) Denial or termination of provider participation.
+(1) The Contractor may refuse to enter into or renew an agreement with a provider if any person who has an ownership or control interest in the Provider, or who is an agent or managing employee of the Provider, has been convicted of a criminal offense related to that person's involvement in any program established under Medicare, Medicaid or the title XX Services Program.
 (2) The Contractor may refuse to enter into or may terminate a provider agreement if it determines that the provider did not fully and accurately make any disclosure required under paragraph (a) of this section.
+SEGUROS DE SALUD No 23 - 00 4 5 11- 2 U U U I U